 This is not required if a PO is issued to purchase the animals.

 Equipment Involving Facilities Management

-If the original location for the requested equipment is not suitable, Facilities Management or University Procurement will advise the person or department of possible alternative locations.
+If the original location for the requested equipment is not suitable, Facilities Management or Procurement Services will advise the person or department of possible alternative locations.
 This process requires extra time, so good planning by the requesting department is essential.